 CERTIFICATES OF THE CAUSE OF DEATH (MCCD)

-The Scottish Government publish guidance which offers practical advice at a time of bereavement:
+The Scottish Government publish guidance that offers practical advice at a time of bereavement:

 - What to do after a death in Scotland – practical advice for times of bereavement